orbithammer/theGlitch/README.md

 ## About

-**TheGlitch** aims to deliver satirical content that pokes fun at the tech industry's quirks, trends, and controversies.
+**isGlitch.com** aims to deliver satirical content that pokes fun at the tech industry's quirks, trends, and controversies.
 From fictional tech company scandals to imaginary product launches, our goal is to provide a humorous perspective on the often serious and rapidly changing world of technology.

 ## Features